shaido987/riskloc/README.md

   --prune-elements [PRUNE_ELEMENTS]           use element pruning (True/False)
 ```

 The `risk-threshold` and `pep-threshold` arguments are specific for the RiskLoc while the rest are shared by all algorithms.
-To see the algorithm specific arguments for other algorithms simply run them with the `--help` flag or check the code in `run.py`.
+To see the algorithm-specific arguments for other algorithms simply run them with the `--help` flag or check the code in `run.py`.

 ## Datasets
 The semi-synthetic datasets can be downloaded from: https://github.com/NetManAIOps/Squeeze.